VatanaChhorn/Covid19-Tracker-Cambodia/README.md

 - Automatically add the API Fetching data to Userdefault.

-### Error Alert

-`*Update: I found the API provider in RapidAPI which updating the data every 15 minutes, I will tryna find some spare time to update the API Link.`

 ### Things to be working on

 - [x] Push notification every day at 8 Am.
 - [x] Alert the user when the internet is disconnected.
-- Switching between Cambodia, and Global data.
+- [x] Switching between Cambodia, and Global data.

 ### Added Opinion